Zelmeister/Analysis-of-Automobilization-of-Slovakia-2003-2024-/README.md

 # Analysis of Automobilization of Slovakia (2003-2024)

 ## Goals

-#^  Analyze trends in the number of registered vehicles in Slovakia over the period of 2003-2024
+- Analyze trends in the number of registered vehicles in Slovakia over the period of 2003-2024

-• Identify possible underlying factors that are driving the change
+- Identify possible underlying factors that are driving the change

-Sub Lists in GFM(github-flavored-markdown) are done the ways represented below.

-- Item 1
-- Item 2
-- Item 3
-  - Sub Item 1
-  - Sub Item 2

-#^ two spaces

 ## Key Insights